edgarelc/github-api-ios/README.md

 # github-api-ios
-Simple iOS app written in swift 4 that retrieves the list of public repos of Shopify
+Simple iOS app written in swift 4 that retrieves the list of public repos of Shopify.
+To manually refresh the repos, perform a pull-down-to-refresh gesture

 # Instructions
 - Install Cocoapods then navigate to the folder of the project and run "pod install".
 More info here https://github.com/Alamofire/Alamofire#installation